 Like food, not all tea is equal.

-Tea can be incredibly healthy, but many conventional teas and tea bags contain pesticides, cancer-causing chemicals, artificial flavors, heavy metals, mold, other harmful toxins, and even hidden GMO ingredients.
+Tea can be incredibly healthy, but many conventional teas and tea bags contain pesticides, cancer-causing chemicals, artificial or natural flavors, heavy metals, mold, other harmful toxins, and even hidden GMO ingredients.

 In fact, most tea isn’t washed before it’s put into bags.
 And many tea bags are made using plastic.

 A bit unsettling, right?
-So how can you get the most tea health benefits without getting all the toxins?
+So how can you get the most health benefits of tea without getting all the toxins?